-US military announces rescue effort after fueling aircraft crashes in Iraq
+US military announces rescue effort after fuelling aircraft crashes in Iraq

 The war against Iran has been divisive even among supporters of President Donald Trump, who has repeatedly defended the military assault as necessary for US national security.

-Prominent conservative personalities like talk show host Tucker Carlson have questioned that logic, though.
-Carlson even suggested Trump may have been misled by his advisors.
+Prominent conservative personalities, like talk show host Tucker Carlson, have questioned that logic, though.
+Carlson even suggested Trump may have been misled by his advisers.

 “He’s being shown polling that this war is like a 90-10 win for him,” Carlson said of Trump.